jonasundderwolf/django-image-cropping/README.rst

 django-image-cropping delegates the cropped image generation to a backend.

-There are two built-in backends, but can register any custom class as a backend by overriding the default settings.
+There are two built-in backends, but it is possible to provide custom backends.
 The ``IMAGE_CROPPING_BACKEND`` setting expects a dotted path to a class that implements the required methods.

 You can provide an optional dict that will be used to populate the backend's constructor params.